enisn/UraniumUI/docs/en/theming/CreatingTheme.md

 See [Cascading Styling](CascadingStyling.md) for the full cascading style API.

-## Theme Control Primitives
+## App Control Primitives

-Themes should prefer composition over platform-specific handlers.
+App themes should prefer composition over platform-specific handlers.
 UraniumUI already provides primitives that solve common interaction and accessibility problems.

 | Primitive | Use it for |
 | --- | --- |